More than two hundred women of color will gather at Mills College in Oakland, California for the Tech Intersections Conference on January 26, 2019.

 Kaya Thomas, iOS Engineer, Slack, Mandela Schumacher-Hodge Dixon, Founder, Founder Gym, Ayori Selassie, Product Marketing Manager, Salesforce, Deldelp Medina, Director of Research and Strategy, Black and Brown Founders, Cindy Alvarez, Principal Design Researcher, Microsoft, Elizabeth Bautista, Founder of Filipinas in Computing, Miriam Aguirre, Senior VP of Engineering, Skillz, Nikole Collins-Puri, CEO, Techbridge Girls, Uriridiakoghene (Ulili) Onovakpuri, Partner, Kapor Capital.

 For a full list of speakers and sessions, visit the Tech Intersections website.

 About Mills College:

-Located in Oakland, California, in the heart of the San Francisco Bay Area, Mills College is a nationally renowned independent liberal arts college for women with graduate programs for women and men.
-Ranked one of the top-tier regional universities in the West by U.S. News & World Report, Mills is also recognized as one of The Best 382 Colleges in the nation by The Princeton Review.
+Located in Oakland, California, in the heart of the San Francisco Bay Area, Mills College is a nationally renowned independent liberal arts college for women and gender non-binary students with graduate programs for all genders.
+Ranked one of the top-tier regional universities in the West by U.S. News & World Report, Mills is also recognized as one of The Best 384 Colleges in the nation by The Princeton Review.
 Since 1852, we've been empowering students to become creative, independent thinkers who take and inspire action.
 For more information, visit www.mills.edu.

 For more information, please visit techintersections.org or contact email@example.com.